Eclipse2435/Digital-Sketchbook/README.md

 The Online Sketchbook is a web-based application that allows users to sketch, save, and manage their digital drawings.
 It provides a user-friendly interface with various drawing tools, a sketchbook-like environment with pages, and options to download and organize artwork.

 **Currently available on PC.
-A mobile version will be released in August.**
+A mobile version will be released soon!.**

 ## Features